 A Chem-E-Car Competition® judge (or MC) will announce each team just prior to the start of their run.
-Each team will be asked to introduce its entry to the audience, giving the school name and briefly mentioning the propulsion system.
-Each car will have two (2) attempts to complete the course, each attempt lasting no more than two (2) minutes.
-The best score of these two attempts will be used in the judging.
-In the event a team fails to show up on the starting line, or the vehicle fails to start, the next team in the order of the competition will be announced and requested to proceed to the starting line.
-The order of the teams in the first round of competition will be determined by random drawing.
-There will be a short break at the completion of the first round before the second round begins.
-The competition order in the second round will be determined by the 1st round standings, beginning with the team that is farthest from the prescribed distance and ending with the team that was closest.
+Each team will be asked to introduce its entry to the audience, giving the school name and briefly discussing the propulsion and stopping mechanisms.
+Each car will have two (2) attempts to complete the competition at the Annual Student Conference, 1 attempt on each of the two tracks Each attempt is limited to two (2) minutes from the time the MC announces "Your time starts now" till the car comes to a complete stop.
+Any car that does not stop within the two minutes will be disqualified for that run.
+The best score of the two attempts will be used to determine the winner.
+In the event that a team fails to show up on the starting line, or the vehicle fails to start, the next team in the order of the competition will be announced and requested to proceed to the starting line immediately.
+The order of the second round at regionals will be determined by the standing of teams after the first round, starting with the team(s) in last place, and ending with the team(s) in first place.
+There will be a short 15 minute break between rounds at both competitions.